MileHacker Logo

 • Many local bars a relaxed atmosphere for enjoying a drink with friends.

-• Live Music: Though it isn't a major music hub, smaller venues and local bars may host live bands, especially on weekends.
+• Live Music: While not a major music hub, smaller venues and local bars may host live music groups, especially on weekends.
 The St. George Theatre is the main venue for major live music acts.

 Late-Night & Beyond